 Reinforcing best practices is critical to improving retention.
 Our PhishAlarm® email reporting tool enables end users to report a suspected phishing email with a single mouse click, reinforcing positive behaviors.
 Our optional PhishAlarm Analyzer email prioritization tool maximizes PhishAlarm’s capabilities and streamlines response and remediation efforts on reported emails.

-Because security awareness training works with the human element in cybersecurity, it’s important for organizations to find a company that can connect with users.
+Because security awareness training works with the human element in cybersecurity, organizations must find’ a company that can connect with users.
 Proofpoint’s training is developed to empower employees, vendors, and contractors with the information needed to detect and stop phishing attacks.
 We differentiate ourselves using a number of factors.

 • Proven results.
-Security training has shown to reduce click rates by up to 50%.
+Security training has been shown to reduce click rates by up to 50%.

 • Real-world examples.
 Train employees with real-world examples so that they recognize a phishing email more effectively.